 - Undelivered mail

 Because of the potential difficulties in seizing physical assets, the Internal Revenue Service prefers to seize financial assets.
-Besides being easier and safer to take they provide instant cash without the hassle of finding a buyer.
-The seizure of a financial asset is often referred to as a “bank levy.”
-However, bank levy’s are not limited to the money you keep in a traditional bank.
+Besides being easier and safer to take, they provide instant cash without the hassle of finding a buyer.
+The seizure of a financial asset is often referred to as a bank levy.
+However, bank levies are not limited to the money you keep in a traditional bank.
 There are many types of financial assets the IRS can seize including your bank accounts, social security benefits, and more:

 - Checking accounts